natbibi/popcorn/README.md

 - [x] Shows blank page if user is not logged in - Temp Solved: Protect all routes so users must be log in
 - [x] Netlify build failing if eslint errors found - Solved: add environment variables CI=False
 - [x] Links which open to another page in app doesn't open from top of new page - Solved: [Scroll Restoration](https://reactrouter.com/web/guides/scroll-restoration)
+- [x] .env variable not read in api - Solved: install dotenv dependency
+- [ ] posting comment on a post will return comment by OP's instead of current user
+- [ ] likeButton ternary not functioning properly (if liking other user's posts, button doesn't change color)

 # Wins & Challenges

 ### Wins
 - MongoDB account set up and connection went well!
 - Finding a small typo after a long time 😭
+- Deployment to Heroku and Netlify was easy process.
+First time deploying apollo-server but it was straightforward and well documented

 ### Challenges
 - Understanding and implementing GraphQL because it's new to me!
+- Managing time to complete this project alongside my full time job and other commitments